Great Britain at the Olympics: Skeleton

-Great Britain is the most successful team in Skeleton winning a medal at every Games in which the sport has been included and has won at least one medal in each of the five contests of Women's skeleton since its introduction with five different athletes.
-Lizzy Yarnold is the most successful Skeleton rider of all time winning back to back gold medals in 2014 and 2018.
-No other rider has successfully defended a gold medal.
+Great Britain is the most successful team in Skeleton winning a medal at every Games (except 2022) in which the sport has been included and has won at least one medal in each of the five contests of Women's skeleton since its introduction with five different athletes.
+Lizzy Yarnold is the only rider to defend their gold medal, winning back-to-back titles in 2014 and 2018.
+Matt Weston became the first athlete to win multiple medals for Great Britain in a single Winter Olympic Games, winning gold in both the men's individual and mixed team events at the 2026 Games.